ylitormatech/javapatterns/README.md

 State changes in one or more objects should trigger behaviour in other objects Broadcasting capabilities are required
 An understanding exists that objects will be blind to the expense of notification
-#### Example
-This pattern can be found in almost every GUI environment.
-When buttons, text, and other fields are place in applications the application typically registers as listener for those controls.
-When a user triggers an event, such as clicking a button, the control iterates through its registered observers and sends notification to each.

-Classes:

-* BlueCar
-  * implements Observable inferface
-  * This class will notify subscibers (observers) when it status inStock is changing
-* User
-  * implements Observer inferface
-  * This class is notified when BlueCar state is changing

 ## Iterator Design Pattern